One Central Park: Vertical hanging gardens

-One Central Park's vertical gardens were inspired by the collaboration of French botanist Patrick Blanc and the architects Ateliers Jean Nouvel.
+One Central Park's vertical gardens were inspired by the collaboration of French botanist Patrick Blanc and the architects Ateliers Jean Nouvel with LED art by Yann Kersalé.
 A living tapestry of plants, flowers and vines which stretch over 50 metres high, it has become the world's tallest vertical garden.
 During the construction phase of One Central Park, the concept of putting the vertical garden onto the building brought with it a variety of complexities and challenges.
-As BESIX Watpac Construction NSW/ACT State Manager Ric Wang highlighted, "Patrick Blanc’s garden concept is a hydroponic system which in effect hangs off the building, so we had to revise the original façade design and methodology to make it possible".
+As Besix Watpac Construction NSW/ACT State Manager Ric Wang highlighted, "Patrick Blanc’s garden concept is a hydroponic system which in effect hangs off the building, so we had to revise the original façade design and methodology to make it possible".
 The solution to the problem saw individually designed planter boxes installed which were supported by floor slabs to create the effect of the ‘living wall’ aspect of the façade design.
 Each horizontal and vertical planter required its own irrigation system, which is centrally managed through a building management system that is able to monitor and account for environmental conditions.
 Over 35,000 green wall plants were utilised within which 350 different species were selected for the green walls alone.
 The building houses 23 green walls, equating to a total area of 1, 200m2.
 In all, 85,000 facade plants make up the vertical gardens of One Central Park.
 Both exotic and Australian native plants have been included to make up the "living wall", ranging from well known species to those that are deemed rare.
 Cumulatively, there are over 250 species of Australian plants and flowers in the building.
 Critical to the success of the vertical gardens was Blanc's insistence that the plants do not need soil to grow provided they have something to attach to.
 Light, carbon dioxide water and nutrients are dispersed mechanically to the plants in order to stimulate their growth and survival.
 By having the vertical garden hang off the wall without soil it is possible for the plants to grow without compromising the structural integrity of the building.

-Sydney living infrastructure specialists Junglefy worked with botanist Blanc and construction company BESIX Watpac to deliver the green walls.
+Sydney living infrastructure specialists Junglefy worked with botanist Blanc and construction company Besix Watpac to deliver the green walls.
 They were responsible for maintenance of the plants up until August 2021.